Hostage crisis in the Philippines – How difficult is the approach for emergency physicians?

 In our organization, we have one ambulance that we think have the capacity to go inside the secured area that the task of that ambulance is to take the victims from the bus to our staging area on the opposite side but I was very different in what happened.
 I was assigned as the staging officer for the ambulances initially to organize the ambulance on the movements but it was changed by the police when they released the yellow cordon that we are now allowed to get inside the danger area.
 When we approached the bus the initial action was to bring down all the victims and tried to bring them to the hospitals near the situation.

 It became harder for us since it was raining while we are getting the victims out of the bus and trying to place them to different stretchers.
 I felt less prepared or caught me off guard when it rained since we have less visualization of the area and all the blood from the victim was falling together with the rain to my face.
-I was a very concern with my skin that there should no abrasion during the event since I do not know the history of the people that I am facing and all the victims are being seen by me.
-In that incident, the organization felt high in moral since we have catered the situation better than the government.
+I was very concerned with my skin that there should no abrasion during the event since I do not know the history of the people that I am facing and all the victims are being seen by me.
+In that incident, the organization felt high in the moral since we have catered the situation better than the government.
 Our social service even was even thanked by the victims and the relatives before leaving the country.

-ANALYSIS – In the situation, because we have more ambulance and contingency in the area we had planned our actions already on what to do but there are still some politically inclined organizations that wanted to be working alone.
+In the situation, because we have more ambulance and contingency in the area we had planned our actions already on what to do but there are still some politically inclined organizations that wanted to be working alone.
 Most of the ambulances present was already aligned on the situation that we have and all ideas were already provided on what to do but as we know sometimes plans are not going to work depending on the situation.

 One of the dilemmas that I needed to decide on was bringing inside all the ambulances in the danger area since there was a police officer that was screaming at us that the situation is already safe and he put the yellow cordon down already.
 Which made me think at that time if there is a possible bomb on the bus that I would be liable to all the volunteers involved.